-Audio and video transmission needs buffering and synchronization, possibly error correction, for instance by repeating data
+Audio and video transmission needs buffering and synchronization, possibly error correction, for instance by repeating data requirements.

-UDP is just a layer to address ports.
-It is compatible with the requirements.
+$\mathsf{UDP}\xspace$ is just a layer to address ports.
+It is compatible with the gap, but is not widely adopted

 However, there is no congestion control